-Managing with Aloha was written to promote values centered management: Our primary objective, is to optimize the values which capsulize the Aloha-inspired convictions and beliefs within how we manage, and why.
+Managing with Aloha was written, and is practiced, to promote values centered management: Our primary objective, is to optimize the values which capsulize the Aloha-inspired convictions and beliefs within how we manage, and why.
 Our mission, is to teach VCM to managers and leaders, so they become better.

 To be rather blunt, shareholders are rarely our concern at all, other than as pertains to having a realistic and feasible business model.